 Cat-friendly practices, use of nonsteroidal anti-inflammatory drugs in cats, and feline neurology and ophthalmology are just a few of the topics that the American Association of Feline Practitioners has tackled recently.

-In the coming months, the AAFP and CATalyst Council will be working to help small animal practices become more cat-friendly in an effort to reverse a decline in feline veterinary visits (see story, page 992).
+In the coming months, the AAFP and CATalyst Council will be working to help small animal practices become more cat-friendly in an effort to reverse a decline in feline veterinary visits (see story).
 Guidelines on the long-term use of NSAIDS in cats are the first product of a partnership between the AAFP and International Society of Feline Medicine.

 The AAFP's fall conference, Sept.
 10-13 in New Orleans, attracted 325 attendees.
 The meeting focused on the examination and treatment of cats with neurologic and ophthalmologic diseases.

 While the AAFP is not very large—at a little over 1,900 members—it has been producing a wealth of continuing education, guidelines, and other resources on feline health.

 Dr. Elizabeth J. Colleran, AAFP president, said the association seeks to increase its membership while establishingitself as the nation's leader in feline health.
 The AAFP is recruiting all veterinarians who treat cats, not just feline-only practitioners.